Using Mindfulness to Deal With Negative Emotions

 What is mindfulness?

-Mindfulness encompasses mainly two things:
+Mindfulness encompasses two main ideas:

 - Being deliberately aware of your thoughts and your feelings.

 - Having an open attitude toward your thoughts and your feelings without judging.